reflectoring/reflectoring.github.io/_posts/2019-09-07-bean-validation-anti-patterns.md

 Bean Validation is the de-facto standard for implementing validation logic in the Java ecosystem and it's a great tool to have around.

-In recent projects, however, I have been thinking a bit deeper about Bean Validation and have come up with some anti-patterns.
+In recent projects, however, I have been thinking a bit deeper about Bean Validation and have identified some practices I consider anti-patterns.

 <div class="notice success">
   <h4>Anti-Pattern Disclaimer </h4>